 Set up and periodically check security options

-Most registrars now provide the domain lock feature – a security layer that prevents unauthorized domain transfers.
+Most registrars now provide the domain lock feature – a security layer preventing unauthorized domain transfers.

 Example: a DPS.MEDIA client almost lost the right to use their domain because they hadn't enabled domain lock, even after owning it for 5 years.